This is the second blog series on the FDA’s drugs reviews process; here, visit for part 01. Explore here:

 FDA reviewers receive training that helps them make consistent decisions about the approval of new drugs, and agency officials place great importance on conducting well-written reviews.

-The FDA consults with advisory committees on a regular basis.
-Although boards of medical specialists occasionally provide opinions, the FDA usually relies on scientific experts within individual fields to provide its advice.
-Some guidelines are set by internal FDA scientists and managers; others are made by FDA advisory committees.
+The FDA consults with advisory committees regularly.
+Although boards of medical specialists occasionally provide opinions, the FDA usually relies on scientific experts within individual fields to give its advice.
+Internal FDA scientists and managers set some guidelines; FDA advisory committees make others.

 If a drug is new, has never been tried before, or if there are unresolved safety questions, the FDA may ask an advisory committee to look at the drug and offer suggestions.
 The FDA will listen to the committee’s advice but is not required to do so.